helagro/Applied-IoT/README.md

 docker-compose up
 ```

 The server should now be running on port 3000 of your device.
 You can access the frontend by going to `http://localhost:3000/static/index.html` in your browser.
-You can also access it from other devices on the same network by replacing `localhost` with the IP address of the server.
+To access it from other devices on the same network, replace `localhost` with the IP address of the server.

 ## Putting everything together